8bitgentleman/roam-depot-tag-painter/README.md

-Tag Painter is a Roam Research extension that allows you to easily customize the appearance of your tags within Roam.
+Want to create tag styles but don't know CSS?
+Tag Painter allows you to easily customize the appearance of your tags within Roam.

 ## Usage